lixpaulian/micro-http-client/README.md

 * You need about 128 KBytes of RAM; depending on what the rest of your code does/needs, it can be less or can be more.
 That is because `mbedTLS` needs quite some RAM (and much of it dynamically allocated).
 * A console where you can output the results (can be also a trace output).
 You must define the symbol `PRINTF_` accordingly (in `example.cpp`).
 * Optionally a file system.
+* There are certain parameters that can be configured through their respective definitions in the http-client-config.h file.
+If the defaults are okay for you, you can leave the file empty; however, the file is needed otherwise you get a compile error.

 The example has been successfully tested on a STM32F746G-DISCO Board (https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) using only the controller's 340 KBytes on-chip RAM.
 The project includes other modules too (RTOS, file system, HTTP/S server, TFTP, NTP, and more) and there are still about 180 KBytes RAM available.